-5.1.1 Description of sequence
+5.1 Description of exemplary sequence STP104\DUST\MON\102

 In this sequence, developed to monitor the dust environment during a full rotation of the comet and to search for source points of dust jets, a set of four images in two filters is taken at a cadence of 30 minutes.
 The filters used are 'Red' (F12) and 'Green' (F21).
-The first image is taken as a single exposure with 'test' mode enabled, and therefore calibrated using the shutter
+The first image is taken as a single exposure with 'test' mode enabled, and therefore calibrated using the shutter profile saved during exposure, the second image is an on-CCD stack of 50 exposures, and calibrated using the average profile.
+The data analyzed here has been calibrated using OsiCalliope v1.36.

-5.1.2 Ratio of stacked and non-stacked images
+5.2 Ratio of stacked and non-stacked images

-To analyze the calibration of stacked images, the ratio of the single exposure image was calculated in both level 1 (DN) and level 2 (calibrated in flux units).
-Characteristics of these images from PDS keywords are given in Table 4.
+To analyze the calibration of stacked images, the ratio of the single exposure image and the on-CCD stacked image containing 50 exposures was calculated in both level 1 (DN) and level 2 (calibrated in flux units).
+Characteristics of these images from PDS keywords are given in Table 3.